-It was a helpless, scary feeling to know almost nothing about money and investing, because I desperately wanted to master money, but I didn’t know where to start.
+It was a helpless, scary feeling to know almost nothing about how to start investing, because I desperately wanted to master money, but I didn’t know where to start learning how to invest.

 This story is about my road to learn how money and investing works.
 Once I began to learn, I stopped feeling lost and afraid.
 I started to feel empowered.
 Learning was the breeze that filled my sails.
 Learning helped me cross my ocean of challenges, and find my dream life on the other side.